tasxatzial/sudoku-solver/README.md

 ./sudoku -g 40
 ```

-Such puzzles can be solved easily because at each step there is always one cell with only once choice left.

 Note: If N is very low, a unique choice puzzle may not be possible.
 In that case the program returns a
 puzzle where at each step multiple cells can be filled in.
+This, however, makes the puzzle much harder to
+solve (if you are a human).

 * Generate a unique choice solvable sudoku with 40 non-zero numbers and solve it: